cosmoscalibur/sheetrs/ARCHITECTURE.md

 # Architecture Documentation

-The **SheetCraft Suite** is organized as a Cargo workspace containing a shared core library and three specialized binary crates.
+The **SheetRS Suite** is organized as a Cargo workspace containing a shared core library and three specialized binary crates.
 This architecture promotes code reuse, consistency, and testability.

 ## Workspace Structure

 ```
-sheetcraft/
+sheetrs/
-├── sheetcraft-core/    # Shared library (logic, rules, readers)
+├── sheetrs/    # Shared library (logic, rules, readers)
 ├── sheetlint/          # Linter CLI
 ├── sheetstats/         # Statistics CLI
 ├── sheetcli/           # Manipulation CLI
 └── Cargo.toml          # Workspace configuration
 ```

-## 1. sheetcraft-core
+## 1. sheetrs

 The heart of the suite.
 It encapsulates all domain logic, file parsing, rule enforcement, and configuration management.